fiatjaf/njump/README.md

 ### Running from a precompiled binary

-You can grab one from the [releases](../../releases) and just run it.
+You can grab one from the [releases](../../releases), unpack and run it.

 ### Docker